 What is Propane?

 Propane is a form of liquid petroleum.
-It’s mainly used as a gas.
+It’s used as a gas.
 It’s essential for most RVers who hit the road if they want to cook.
-However, many RVers don’t know the full extent that propane can be used when vacationing.
+Many RVers don’t know the full extent that propane can be used when vacationing.
 In fact, some starting out with RVing don’t realize they can use propane at all.

 Propane is often used in the following ways when RVing: